santkill/ai-assistant/README.md

 ## Support

-For issues, raise on Github or contact [support@sista.ai](mailto:support@sista.ai).

-Join our community on [Discord](https://www.sista.ai/support.html) to connect with other users.
+For support or to report issues, you can email us directly at [support@sista.ai](mailto:support@sista.ai).

+You can also connect with our support team in our [Discord community](https://www.sista.ai/support.html).

+## Contact

+For general inquiries, please email [contact@sista.ai](mailto:contact@sista.ai).

 <br/>
 <br/>